superluminar-io/super-eks/README.md

 We try to include components, that are seen as community standards.
 On the other hand we choose components, that work best in combination with AWS.

 ### Where are the advanced settings?
-I want to do things differently!
+I want to do things differently

 __super-eks__ makes some decisions for you.
 If you want an expert setup maybe __super-eks__ isn't for you.
 If you believe core functionality is missing please open a GitHub issue.